Mixed Anxiety and Depressive Disorder: Type 3 Anxiety/Depression

 • Persistent negativity or chronic low self-esteem

-• Persistent feeling of dissatisfaction or boredom
+• Persistent feelings of dissatisfaction or boredom

 TYPE 3: MIXED ANXIETY/DEPRESSION IN THE BRAIN